n-chiu/Thesis-An-Exploratory-Case-Study-of-LLMs-for-Security-Test-Generation/README.md

 and to which extent human intervention might be necessary.

 # Large Language Models
-The following models are used for security test case generation.
+The following models are used for security test case generation:

 - OpenAI GPT-5.2